rinktel-git/bsam-chatbot/README.md

 # bsam-chatbot
 This is BSAM Chatbot app where users can ask questions.
 Chatbot will be interactive and answers questions using Natural Language Process and Machine Learning.
-The search is powered by AWS Kendra (https://aws.amazon.com/kendra/).

 Currently, the Bot is trained to answer Beta SAM API related questions.
 For example you can ask "What is EM API?".